-- higher revenues, net of purchased power, resulting from: - an increase in transmission revenues due to OEB-approved 2022 transmission rates, higher peak demand and the recognition of CDM revenues following receipt of the OEB's JRAP Decision; and - an increase in distribution revenues, net of purchased power, mainly due to OEB-approved 2022 distribution rates. - higher OM&A costs primarily resulting from higher work program expenditures including environmental management, stations and lines maintenance, and IT initiatives. - higher depreciation, amortization and asset removal costs due to growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program, as well as higher asset removal costs primarily resulting from storm restoration efforts, partially offset by a gain realized on the sale of surplus property. - 6 Revenues, net of purchased power, is a non-GAAP financial measure.
-See section "Non-GAAP Financial Measures".
+- higher revenues, net of purchased power, resulting from: - an increase in transmission revenues due to OEB-approved 2022 transmission rates, higher peak demand and the recognition of CDM revenues following receipt of the OEB's JRAP Decision; and

-- higher financing charges attributable to the recognition of carrying charges associated with the DTA Recovery Amounts pursuant to the DTA Implementation Decision (see section "Regulation - Deferred Tax Asset" for further details) in the second quarter of 2021, as well as higher weighted-average interest rates on short-term notes. - higher income tax expense primarily attributable to: - higher pre-tax earnings adjusted for the impact of the DTA Recovery Amounts pursuant to the DTA Implementation Decision (see section "Regulation - Deferred Tax Asset" for further details); partially offset by - higher deductible timing differences compared to the prior year.
+- an increase in distribution revenues, net of purchased power, mainly due to OEB-approved 2022 distribution rates. - higher OM&A costs primarily resulting from higher work program expenditures including environmental management, stations and lines maintenance, and IT initiatives. - higher depreciation, amortization and asset removal costs due to growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program, as well as higher asset removal costs primarily resulting from storm restoration efforts, partially offset by a gain realized on the sale of surplus property. - higher financing charges attributable to the recognition of carrying charges associated with the DTA Recovery Amounts pursuant to the DTA Implementation Decision (see section "Regulation - Deferred Tax Asset" for further details) in the second quarter of 2021, as well as higher weighted-average interest rates on short-term notes. - higher income tax expense primarily attributable to: - higher pre-tax earnings adjusted for the impact of the DTA Recovery Amounts pursuant to the DTA Implementation Decision (see section "Regulation - Deferred Tax Asset" for further details); partially offset by - higher deductible timing differences compared to the prior year.